sxs-collaboration/spectre/docs/Installation/Installation.md

 \endcond
 # Installation {#installation}

-This page details the installation procedure for SpECTRE on personal computers.
-For instructions on installing SpECTRE on clusters please refer to the
+This page details the installation procedure for SpECTRE on personal computers using x86-64 processors.
+For instructions on installing SpECTRE on clusters please refer to the \subpage installation_on_clusters page.
+For instructions on installing SpECTRE on Apple Silicon Macs, please refer to the
-\subpage installation_on_clusters page.
+\subpage installation_on_apple_silicon page.
 Refer to the
 \subpage versioning_and_releases page for information on specific versions to install.

 ### Install a specific version with Spack